#WeLiveHere2017

 Researcher: Hutch Wilco

-Late 2015, The New South Wales government announced their intent to redevelop the 40-acre estate, by displacing thousands of elderly, disabled and low income people who lived there.
+In late 2015, The New South Wales government announced their intent to redevelop a 40-acre estate, by displacing thousands of elderly, disabled and low income people who lived there.
 The community of Waterloo have express their protest and solidarity regarding the upcoming change.
 Through coloured mood lights the residents organised a series of social actions. #WeLiveHere2017, has become a collective statement of presence that opened discussion and new actions about the importance of affordable housing, by giving voice to their inhabitants.
 A documentary was also realised to express the powerful, spontaneous desire to put a human face to rapid urban development.

 More below